pydata/patsy/doc/formulas.rst

 flexibility that the models gains by adding that term, on top of the terms to its left.
-Numerical factors are assumed not to be redundant with each other, and are always included "as is"; categorical factors and interactions might be redundant, so charlton chooses either full-rank or contrast coding for each one to maintain the "full rank" invariant.
+Numerical factors are assumed not to be redundant with each other, and are always included "as is"; categorical factors and interactions might be redundant, so patsy chooses either full-rank or contrast coding for each one to maintain the "full rank" invariant.

 .. note:: We're only worried here about "structural redundancies", those which occur inevitably no matter what the particular values occur in your data set.
-If you enter two different factors `x1` and `x2`, but set them to be numerically equal, then Charlton will indeed produce a design matrix that isn't full rank.
+If you enter two different factors `x1` and `x2`, but set them to be numerically equal, then Patsy will indeed produce a design matrix that isn't full rank.
 Avoiding that is your problem.